 To learn how to use the private module registry in your organization, check out our new tutorial, Add Public Modules to Your Private Module Registry.

-Terraform Cloud run checks will be an upcoming beta offering that will let you integrate your existing tools and third-party platforms directly into the Terraform Cloud workflow.
+Terraform Cloud run tasks will be an upcoming beta offering that will let you integrate your existing tools and third-party platforms directly into the Terraform Cloud workflow.
 An example of this in use today would be Sentinel, HashiCorp’s policy as code framework, running policy checks between the plan and apply phases of a Terraform Cloud run.
-However, for example, you can extend run checks to send notifications to an external approval source or perform additional validation against a repository’s configuration:
+However, for example, you can extend run tasks to send notifications to an external approval source or perform additional validation against a repository’s configuration: